amanzi/amanzi/doc/input_spec/AmanziNativeSpecV5.rst

     that must be added to the matrix.
 These terms represent Jacobian and are needed for the preconditoner.
 Available options are `"true jacobian`" and `"approximate jacobian`".

+  * `"linear operator`" [sublist] add parameters for a linear solver that defines a preconditioner for the diffusion operator (see section LinearSolvers_).

 .. code-block:: xml

     <ParameterList name="OPERATOR_NAME">